RSI: What you absolutely need to know

 - Every few hours, get up and do some alternative activity.

 Using a timer or other automatic reminder is helpful to make sure that you take breaks at these intervals rather than waiting for fatigue or discomfort.
 During breaks, do stretches to relax muscles.
 Consider using typing break software.
-Stretch Break Pro is a typing break program for Macintosh and Windows that reminds you to take periodic breaks from your computer and provides stretches and ergonomic information.
-It is available to the MIT community free of charge.

 Use a typing technique that does not traumatize the fingers and wrists but rather involves movement of the arm as a whole.
 Typing technique should emphasize fluid movement of the arms to avoid angling the wrists forward, back, or side-to-side.
 Press the keys lightly.
 When not actively typing, rest hands, thumbs up in your lap ("neutral posture") rather than resting them on a pad or the keyboard edge.
 When a command requires key combinations, use two hands to avoid contorting the hand.
 Use software programs allowing "sticky keys" and macros whenever possible.
 An alternative keyboard and/or pointing device may benefit some individuals.